-4205.9 Preparation and Inspection of the Moguls Site
+4204.7 Preparation and Inspection of the Moguls Site

 - The Moguls course must be completely prepared for skiing before the Moguls competition and must then be available for training.
 When snow cover is minimal, the Organising Committee must transport additional snow to cover the course.
 The Jury may postpone or cancel a competition if the moguls do not satisfactorily meet a reasonable minimum to constitute a Moguls competition. - Before training begins on the first day of official training, the competitors and Jury must inspect the course.
-The Jury shall determine the time of inspection. - Moguls may be machine constructed and all care must be taken to ensure the lines are equal and the number and size of the moguls. - 4205.9.4 Immediately after this inspection the TD and other members of the Jury shall be available on site to receive requests and suggestions from the competitors and trainers. - To improve upon marginal lighting conditions the organiser may colour the moguls, add pine bough branches, etc. - Some moguls may be modified for use as Air Bumps (see 4205.3 and 4205.9.1).
+The Jury shall determine the time of inspection. - 4204.7.3 Moguls may be machine constructed and all care must be taken to ensure the lines are equal and the number and size of the moguls.

+- 4204.7.4 Immediately after this inspection the TD and other members of the Jury shall be available on site to receive requests and suggestions from the competitors and trainers. - To improve upon marginal lighting conditions the organiser may colour the moguls, add pine bough branches, etc. - Some moguls may be modified for use as Air Bumps (see 4204.3 and 4204.8.1).
 There should be air bumps at the top and bottom of each course in approximately the same positions.
 The take-off of the top air bumps should be placed at 15% of the course length and the take-off of the bottom air bumps should be placed at 20% of the course length from the finish line.

-4205.10 Air Bump Shapers
+4204.8 Air Bump Shapers

-For the express purpose of shaping and grooming the air bumps in Moguls and Dual Moguls, the Team Captains shall elect up to 2 shapers per jump (i.e. Top

-Air, Bottom Air).
+- For the express purpose of shaping and grooming the air bumps in Moguls and Dual Moguls, the Team Captains shall elect up to 2 shapers per jump (i.e. Top Air, Bottom Air).
 These individuals will be responsible for the final preparation of the air bumps.
-In competitions other than World Cups, alternate jump preparation arrangements can be determined at the Team Captains' meeting.

-- These individuals must be prepared to perform this task at least one day prior to Official Training. - No person, other than members of the course crew under the direction of the Chief of Course, shall take any action intended to change the state of the course unless instructed to do so by a member of the Jury.
+In competitions other than World Cups, alternate jump preparation arrangements can be determined at the Team Captains' meeting. - These individuals must be prepared to perform this task at least one day prior to Official Training. - No person, other than members of the course crew under the direction of the Chief of Course, shall take any action intended to change the state of the course unless instructed to do so by a member of the Jury.
 This prohibition applies at all times, but especially during official Inspection of the course.

 - The official training for the Moguls competition is an inseparable part of the competition.
-The competitors are required to participate. - The official training shall encompass at least three days before the competition, although not necessarily consecutively. - 4206.3 The Jury may reduce this period if sufficient training is available on one or two days. - The entire facility must be properly prepared and with proper medical services available. - 4206.5 Competitors not wearing their bibs will not be allowed to participate during official training. - On the Moguls competition day the competitors are allowed a minimum of 30 minutes of training before the competition.
+The competitors are required to participate. - The official training shall encompass at least three days before the competition, although not necessarily consecutively. - The Jury may reduce this period if sufficient training is available on one or two days. - On the Moguls competition day the competitors are allowed a minimum of 30 minutes of training before the competition.
 A period will be designated at beginning of training for course inspection after which normal top-to-bottom training can take place.

-4207 Scoring
+4206 Scoring